- Saving and Investments

 - any other cause beyond our reasonable control,

-as a consequence of which the relevant member of the Standard Life Aberdeen group where relevant can no longer provide the Services for a given period.
+as a consequence of which the relevant member of the Phoenix Group where relevant can no longer provide the Services for a given period.

 Individual User means the Intermediary's employees, agents and/or subcontractors who have access to the Site(s).

 Information means any and all information, literature and data (excluding Personal Data or Sensitive Personal Data) contained on the Site(s) being registered for and/or provided as part of the Services whether in paper or electronic for